antoinedespres/The-CUBE/README.md

 ### Edit

 You do not want to open the notepad?
 Why not open The CUBE who can edit a text file (and only a text file) so you can access your files and edit them!
-Just press the pencil button (it should work if not go ask Antoine).
+Just press the pencil button.
 You can also edit files shared with you.
 It's kinda like a collaborative edit =) but not in real time =(.

-### Contact

-If you'd like to complain please send an email to antoine.despres@etu.u-paris.fr